LibreCAD/docs/guides/annotate.rst

 Annotating a Drawing
 ====================

 A drawing in and of itself provides an image of what the object might look like, but it doesn’t provide a complete description of the object.
-Knowing how big the object is also very important, thus the need to provide the measurements and other textual information to describe the drawn object.
+Knowing the size of the object is also very important.
+The size of the drawn object is shown with measurements, *dimensioning*, and other textual information to describe the drawn object.
 Together, dimensions and text is called *annotating* a drawing.

-Dimensioning an object on a drawing provides the information necessary to be able to interpret the object and ultimately produce the it, whether it be a building or a widget.
-Other textual information in the form of notes, call-outs, etc. provide further details for the drawn object.
+Dimensioning an object on a drawing provides the information necessary to be able to interpret the object and ultimately create it, whether it be a building or a *doohickey*.
+Other textual information in the form of notes, symbols, call-outs, etc. provide further details for the object drawn.

 .. _dimensioning: